 Inspect your Windows

-Old and drafty windows are the biggest reason behind transferring all the chills inside.
+Old and drafty windows are the most significant reason behind transferring all the chills inside.
 Those cracks that you see on the windows invite the cold air making your heating system less efficient.
-You need to seal these drafts with foam or weather stripping inside the door frame to block potential entry points.
+To block potential entry points, you need to seal these drafts with foam or weather stripping inside the door frame.

-Also, consider switching to energy-efficient windows that provide better insulation and have the ability to withstand weather changes and environmental conditions.
+Also, consider switching to energy-efficient windows that provide better insulation and can withstand weather changes and environmental conditions.

 Clean out your Gutters

-This may sound to be one of the least glamorous things, but if you want to have trouble-free winters, then cleaning your gutters is a must.
-Whether you do it yourself or hire a company for it, just make sure the gutters are cleared before the temperature goes too low and forms ice dams.
+This may sound like one of the least glamorous things, but if you want to have trouble-free winters, then cleaning your gutters is a must.
+Whether you do it yourself or hire a company for it, make sure the drains are cleared before the temperature goes too low and forms ice dams.
 If neglected, these ice dams can become water pools and cause leaky roofs that are too costly to fix.

 Check your Plumbing

-One smart technique is to insulate the pipes to avoid unwanted freezing during the cold weather.
+One clever technique is to insulate the pipes to avoid unwanted freezing during the cold weather.